-Legal Standard When an unlawful search and seizure occurs, only persons with standing" may take advantage of the exclusionary rule.
-Generally, tanding exists based on the following factors: ☐ The defendant has a property interest in the thing seized or the place searched; ☐ He has a right to exclude others from the thing seized or the place searched; ☐ He exhibited a subjective expectation that the item would remain free from governmental intrusion; and ☐ He took normal precautions to maintain privacy in the item.
+standi Legal Standard an unlawful search and seizure occurs, only persons with ng" may take advantage of the exclusionary rule.
+Generally, ag exists based on the following factors: The defendant has a property interest in the thing seized or the place searched; - He has a right to exclude others from the thing seized or the place searched; - He exhibited a subjective expectation that the item would remain free from governmental intrusion; and He took normal precautions to maintain privacy in the item.

-These cases represent binding authority from South Carolina, the 4th Circuit, or U.S. Supreme Court.
+These cases represent binding authority from Missouri, the 8th Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.